 What Are the Interest Rates for Private Loans by Private Lenders in Australia?
 (2025 Update)

-With major banks tightening lending criteria and extending approval timelines, private lenders have become a crucial funding alternative in 2025, especially for borrowers who require speed, flexibility or more tailored solutions.
+With major banks tightening lending criteria and extending approval timelines, private lenders have become a crucial funding alternative in 2025.
+This is especially true for borrowers who require speed, flexibility, or more tailored solutions.

 But one of the most common questions we’re asked at Innovate Funding is: